tldr-pages/tldr/pages/common/git-am.md

 `git am --abort`

-- Apply as much fo a patch file as possible, saving failed hunks to reject files:
+- Apply as much of a patch file as possible, saving failed hunks to reject files:

 `git am --reject {{path/to/file.patch}}`